curl/everything-curl/ftp/ftps.md

 The *implicit* way is when you use `ftps://` in your URL.
 This makes curl connect to the host and do a TLS handshake immediately, without doing anything in the clear.
-If no port number is specified in the URL, curl will use port 990 for this.
+If no port number is specified in the URL, curl uses port 990 for this.
 This is usually not how FTPS is done.

 ## Explicit FTPS